Using the Query Table Data Construct

 Populate the schema fields using one of these methods:

 • Define the schema's fields manually, using the Add button to add a row for each schema field.
-You must enter values for the Field Name and Type cells; the Description cell is optional.
+You must enter values for the Field Name and Type cells.
+The Description cell is optional.
 For example:

 Field Name Type Description